majeinfo/chaingun/README.md

 	$ ./player --output-dir /path/to/output/ --python-cmd /path/to/python3.6 --script /path/to/script.yml --verbose

-	--python-cmd is optional if PYTHON environment variable is set and points to at least a Python 3.6 --output-dir indicates where the results will be stored --script is mandatory
+	--python-cmd is optional if PYTHON environment variable is set and points to at least a Python 3.6 --viewer indicates the path to the viewer.py script that build the HTML page with results --output-dir indicates where the results will be stored --script is mandatory
 	--verbose is optional